 We made brief eye contact as he drove down the opposite side of the street, filling the aprons of my neighbors’ driveways with three feet of nasty, crunchy snow.
 He showed no remorse at all because let’s face it—we all know he enjoyed it.
 There’s supposed to be road salt in the back of these trucks, but I have never seen it.
 I think it’s filled with bits of ancient glaciers and they let loose a load every so often right at the foot of selected driveways.

-I had just finished up with my driveway and the areas around the fire hydrant and my mailbox when he noticed everything was clear.
+I had finished up with my driveway and the areas around the fire hydrant and my mailbox when he noticed everything was clear.
 He made one more perfunctory pass around his snow hill project and then aimed the large truck towards my driveway.
-Then he waited a second and blipped the gas pedal.
+Then he waited for a second and blipped the gas pedal.
 This was it.
 I was sure he was looking for some more snow so that he could bury my handiwork, but as he slowly rolled up to my driveway, he raised the plow blade just enough to spare me the road sludge.

-As I turned Big Orange around and headed back towards the garage, he gave a little beep from his horn, and while laying a finger aside of his nose, he gave a small nod and up the street he drove.
+As I turned Big Orange around and headed back towards the garage, he gave a little beep from his horn, and while laying a finger aside of his nose, he gave a small nod and up the street, he drove.
 Or something like that.
-Anyway, his act of kindness made me forget all about wanting to chase him down with a pointy snow stake had this gone in another direction.
+Anyway, his act of kindness made me forget all about wanting to chase him down with a pointy snow stake, had this gone in another direction.

 So I want to give a public thank you to the snowplow driver for giving the neighborhood kids an excellent place to play and for not burying my driveway apron.

 And for everybody who reads these little tales I tell, thank you.
 Here’s wishing you all the best for the New Year.